CordellGriggs/PHYS4130-S26/Emma Krebs/NumericIntegration/Project 1/Writeup.md

 Although all these methods will get you to your correct approximation, not all methods are equivalent in terms of efficency.
 This will effect both our timing, making more complex integration's approximations longer when trying to reach a certain precision or error, and computer resources for each loop run.

 There are five main methods that we have discussed so far: leftpoint, rightpoint, midpoint methods, trapezoid rule, and Simpson's rule.
 Leftpoint, rightpoint, and midpoint methods inherently follow their namesake such that their rectangles align with the left, right, and middle points, respectively, of the top edge of the rectangle.
+An example of the three are show in the following figure.

+*Fig. 1) Left, right, and middle Riemann sums for y= f(x) on [1, 8] with 5 subintervals.*

  The error of the leftpoint and rightpoint methods decrease at a similar rate and are the worst efficency approximations out of the five with the error decreasing at a linear rate.
 The midpoint method and trapezoid rule are slightly better decreasing at a quadratic proportionality.
 The best of the five is Simpson's rule, which combines the weighted sums of the midpoint method and trapezoid rule to get an error proportionality with respect to the fourth power.
 However, for this project we worked on coding a trapezoid method to solve the following integral: